Vitiligo is a chronic disease of depigmented white macules and patches resulting from destroying melanocytes in the affected skin.

 It usually starts with small white macules or patches that may gradually spread over the body.
 Vitiligo typically begins on the hands, feet, and face.
 Still, it can develop on any body part, including the mucous membranes, the eyes, and the inner ears.

 Sometimes, larger patches may continue to spread, but they typically stay in the same place for many years.
-The place of smaller macules shifts and changes over time as some areas of skin lose and regain their pigment.
+However, the place of smaller macules shifts and changes over time as some areas of skin lose and regain their pigment.

 The amount of affected skin varies from person to person.
 Many people experience a few depigmented areas, while others have a widespread loss of skin color.